-This has been seen more as a “right-sizing” of the market rather than a mini recession, with the residential sector taking a big portion of this decline.
-Interestingly, infrastructure is expected to reduce in Salt Lake City, even though statewide Utah is expected to spend a reported $2.1 billion on 169+ projects.
+The residential sector has been responsible for a big portion of this decline.
+Interestingly, infrastructure is expected to reduce in Salt Lake City, although statewide Utah is expected to spend a reported $2.1 billion on over 169 projects.
 Education is expected to see positive growth for 2019 and into 2021.
-Much like the rest of the country, unemployment remains low with a rate of 3.0% across Utah, and 2.8% in Salt Lake City, which equates to just under 19,000 people unemployed.
-This has kept the pressure on skilled labor pools and has subsequently led to cost increases.
+Much like the rest of the country, unemployment remains low with a rate of 3.0% across Utah, and 2.8% in Salt Lake City — which equates to just under 19,000 people unemployed.
+This has kept the pressure on skilled labor and led to subsequent cost increases.
 The data center market in Utah remains very active, with DataBank recently announcing a new project at their Granite Point campus.
-The new TRAX stations and developments are boosting the market with new mixed-use projects springing up around these locations.
-There still remain a number of large development opportunities in downtown — from parking lots to vacant properties — so there is still a lot of potential for Salt Lake City to continue its growth.
+The new TRAX stations are assisting the market with new mixed-use developments springing up around these locations.
+There still remain a number of large development opportunities in the downtown area, from parking lots to vacant properties, so there is still a lot of potential for Salt Lake City to continue its growth.